-Retrieve the source for dlmsg using subversion, using the repository URL svn://localhost/dl/libs/dlmsg.
+Retrieve the source for dlmsg and copy it to your desired build host.
+The subversion repository URL for dlmsg is svn://apcsthatt/dl/libs/dlmsg.

-Copy the source to your desired build host, then type make to build the library and test programs.
+Type make to build the library and test programs.

 Build the reference documentation by typing doxygen Doxyfile.
 This will generate HTML-format documentation in a subdirectory html, plus LaTeX source in a subdirectory latex.
 The latter can be used to generate documentation in PDF format: change to the latex subdirectory and type make to generate a file refman.pdf.